flopezjr/5-blue-json-mraz/README.md

 * We started out with 2 separate CSV files that separated financial data by Democratic and Republicans then we ended up merging into one.

-## Findings

-Democratic Challengers regardless of their state's majority raised the best among Democrats and Republican incumbents in Republican majority states did the best among Republicans.

 ## Data Munging